boltsparts/BOLTS_archive/bolttools/doc/blt_spec_dev.rst

 The two values of the type Bool are true and false (lowercase).
-Table index values (keys) are strings, and must be ASCII with no forward or backward slashes, no question marks, no asterisk, no colon, no pipe, no quotes, no lesser or greater than signs, no spaces.
+Table index values (keys) are strings, and must be ASCII with no forward or backward slashes, no question marks, no asterisk, no colon, no pipe, no quotes, no lesser or greater than signs.

 .. _table-element: